Improved Weighted Matching in the Sliding Window Model

 In the context of \textsf{MWM}, the weight of a maximum-weight matching rather than the matching itself fulfills these conditions.
-We will therefore consider the problem of determining the weight of a maximum-weight matching instead, and, in order to be able to output an actual matching as required in \textsf{MWM}, we will rely on the fact that the underlying algorithm that we will consider also maintains the actual matching itself.
+We will therefore consider the problem of determining the weight of a maximum-weight matching instead, and, in order to be able to output an actual matching as required in \textsf{MWM}, we will rely on the fact that the underlying algorithm which we will consider also maintains the actual matching itself.
 Furthermore, we will write $\textsf{MWM}(S)$ to denote the weight of a maximum-weight matching in stream $S$.

 Biabani et al.~\cite{Biabani21_WeightedMatching} showed that if there is a $(\textsf{MWM}, \alpha, \beta)$-lookahead algorithm that uses space $s$ then there exists a sliding-window algorithm with approximation ratio $\alpha$ and space $O\bigl(\frac{1}{\beta} \cdot s \log \sigma\bigr)$, where $\sigma = \frac{n}{2} \cdot w_{\text{max}} / w_{\text{min}}$ and $w_{\text{max}}$ and $w_{\text{min}}$ are the maximum and minimum weights of an edge in the input stream, respectively.
 Observe that, under the usual assumption that $w_{\text{max}} / w_{\text{min}}$ is polynomial in $n$, we have $\log \sigma = O(\log n)$.